There’s a lot to love about the Banana Shire and even more to see and do.

 The mines do not operate tours.

 View the Callide Coal Mine in action from the Callide Mine Lookout.
-Check out the Queensland Heritage Drive Trail for directions to Callide Mine Lookout and Callide Dam and Callide Power Station Lookout.
+Check out the Scenic Way Drive Trail for directions to Callide Mine Lookout, Callide Dam and Callide Power Station Lookout.

 HOW MUCH COAL DOES THE REGION PRODUCE?